tolgaoa/tolgaoa.github.io/_pages/about.md

 I am a Ph.D. candidate at [Bradley Department of Electrical and Computer Engineering, Virginia Tech](https://ece.vt.edu/) supervised by Professor [Angelos Stavrou](https://ece.vt.edu/people/profile/angelos.html) and Professor [Haining Wang](https://ece.vt.edu/people/profile/hnw.html) in the Network and Software Security Lab (NSSL).
 My research interests are 5G core networks, O-RAN, cloud computing and system security.

-My research revolves around identifying scalability bottlenecks and security issues in 5G networks.
-I strive to design, implement and test novel frameworks that will facilitate the scalable, secure and efficient delivery of 5G and beyond networks.
+The foundation of my research revolves around identifying scalability bottlenecks and security issues in 5G networks.
+To address the discovered flaws, I design, implement and test novel frameworks that will facilitate the scalable, secure and efficient delivery of the next geration of mobile networks.

 Before joining Virginia Tech, I received by M.Sc. from [Danmarks Tekniske Universitet](https://www.dtu.dk/english/) in Telecommunications (2018) and B.Sc. from [Bilkent University](https://ee.bilkent.edu.tr/en/) in Electrical and Electronic Engineering (2016).